 The conditions that we require for a squeeze include a sudden spike in price (3 standard deviation move versus prior 60 trading days over 1-3 days), followed by a decrease in shares on loan (over 5 consecutive days), for names with insufficient supply of shares and high borrowing costs in the securities lending market bottom quintile of demand supply ratio and implied loan rate).
-We are also careful to filter out activity related to corporation actions such as dividends which may affect the demand for borrowing shares (see the Appendix for a detailed definition).
+We are also careful to filter out dividend arbitrage activity (see the Appendix for a detailed definition).